Key Takeaways

 Internalized shame and a sense of unworthiness are common.
 Survivors may feel disconnected from themselves and others, struggle with intimacy, and experience emotional numbing.
 These protective adaptations once helped survival, but now interfere with meaningful connections, self-expression, and overall fulfillment.

-6. Hypervigilance and Control Issues
+6. Hypervigilance & Control Issues

 Growing up in unsafe or unpredictable environments can create chronic alertness, perfectionism, and difficulty trusting others.
 Even minor changes trigger stress, and relaxation feels unsafe.
 This constant vigilance can lead to anxiety, fatigue, and strained social interactions, often making daily life exhausting.